pure-data/externals-howto/README.rst

 Optimisation of the DSP tree tries to avoid unnecessary copy operations.
 Therefore it is possible, that in and out signals are located at the same address in the memory.
-In this case, the programmer has to be careful not to write into the out signal before having read the in signal to avoid overwriting data that is not yet saved.
+In this case, the programmer must be careful not to write into the out signal before having read the in signal to avoid overwriting data that is not yet saved.